Transverse charge density and the radius of the proton: Transverse charge density

 which is a generalization of the monopole ($m = 1$) and dipole ($m = 2$) form factors, corresponds to

 where $\Lambda$ is a scale parameter and $K_{m-1}$ denotes the modified Bessel function of the second kind of order $m-1$.
-Note that the transverse charge density is closely related to generalized parton distributions~\cite{Miller_PRC.99.035202, Burkardt_IJMPA.18.173}.
+Note that $\rho_1(b)$ has a proper density interpretation even in the relativistic case~\cite{Miller_PRC.99.035202}.
+As a reduction of the generalized parton distributions, it can be related to observables in deep inelastic scattering~\cite{Burkardt_IJMPA.18.173}.

-Expanding $J_0(Q b)$, we can rewrite Eq.~(\ref{Eq.6}) as
+Expanding $J_0(Q b)$, we can rewrite Eq.~(\ref{eq:F1_transform}) as

 where